Are the cities of South Africa water scarce?

 • Are the inhabitants willing to use shower and bath water for toilets and even the garden?

-Our experience is that 50kL at least is required for a household of 7 people with 4 months per annum with rainfall under 50mm; and also needing to irrigate a large garden and fill a swimming pool.
+Our experience is that 50kL at least is required for a household of 7 people with 4 months per annum of rainfall under 50mm; and also needing to irrigate a large garden and fill a swimming pool.

 Are the cities of South Africa water scarce?
 Some like Cape Town certainly are with a very large population to serve, low annual rainfall and 6 dry months.
 The demand is high in the long hot summers and the supply low.